hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 Profile specific implementatuon guidance in AU Core is typically used to:
   * provide qualification of an obligation in narrative that is not present in the obligation.
-    * describe expected behavior for AU Core actors that cannot be expressed directly in the profile, for example responders obligations when populating `Patient.identifier`
+    * describe expected behaviour for AU Core actors that cannot be expressed directly in the profile, for example responders obligations when populating `Patient.identifier`
-    * dewscribe Meds
+    * describe Meds

     AU Core profiles include profile specific implementation guidance where narrative context is required to describe expected behaviour or use that cannot be fully expressed in constraints.
 The guidance is intended to be read together with the profile itself, the actor obligations, conformance rules defined in capability statements and any other referenced/relevant AU Core and AU Base guidance pages.